-- 4. Or, ACT minimum composite score of 19 or above and a minimum score of 19 or above in the Reading subset.
-ACT test scores must be no more than ten (10) years old.
-BHCLR "superscores" the ACT by using the highest subset scores from each test to calculate the composite score. - 5.
-Current unrestricted Arkansas LPN or LPTN license, if out of state, individual must apply to the Arkansas State Board of Nursing for license; - 6.
-Personal interview as requested; - 7.
-Documentation of employment as a LPN/LPTN or Paramedic for a minimum of 6 months is preferred; - 8.
-Paramedic to RN additional requirements; Arkansas Paramedic certification required; Achieve a score of "C" or above on Excelsior Fundamentals of Nursing Examination; - 9.
-Documented completion of a minimum of English Composition I, College Algebra, Anatomy and Physiology I and an additional science course, with an official transcript reflecting final grades of "C" or greater.
+- 7. Current unrestricted Arkansas LPN or LPTN license, if out of state, individual must apply to the Arkansas State Board of Nursing for license; - 8.
+Personal interview as requested; - 9.
+Documentation of employment as a LPN/LPTN or Paramedic for a minimum of 6 months is preferred; - 10.
+Paramedic to RN additional requirements; - a.
+Arkansas Paramedic certification required; - b.
+Achieve a score of "C" or above on Excelsior Fundamentals of Nursing Examination;

+11. Documented completion of a minimum of English Composition I, College Algebra, Anatomy and Physiology I and an additional science course, with an official transcript reflecting final grades of "C" or greater.

-Remaining general education courses are taken as co-requisites with the nursing curriculum and may be completed during Spring, Summer and Fall semesters.
-BHCLR works cooperatively with Geneva College - Portage Division \ for evening or online classes as offered.
-Refer to the schedule of classes.
+Remaining general education courses may be taken as co-requisites with the nursing curriculum and may be completed during Spring, Summer and Fall semesters.
+BHCLR works cooperatively with Geneva College - Portage Division to offer online general education courses.

 Transfer credits are accepted as identified in the Catalog.
-Applicants are referred to the schools' Transfer Credit Guide available online at http://www.bhclr.edu/student-services/course-transfer-guide/.
+Applicants are referred to the ADHE Transfer Credit Guide available online at:

+https://adhe.edu/students-parents/transfer-info-for-students

 The school selects applicants for entry throughout the year by maintaining a continuous selection process.
 Thus, the selection of applicants for entry occurs throughout the calendar year.
 The Selection Committees I, II, and III review and consider each completed applicant file on an individual basis for selection after all required application materials are received.
 The committees meet regularly throughout the calendar year to select applicants for first time entry or reentry.
 Applicants preferring a particular year should have their applicant file completed as soon as possible.
-Applicants are notified by a U.S. mailed letter of the decision regarding their application for selection.